ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/principles_of_hydroponics/algae/algae.md

 Algae quickly destroys all roots!

-You must never have algae or it will destroy the plants!
+We must never have algae or it will destroy the plants!

 Block ALL light from entering the nutrient solution water!